rust-lang/rustc-dev-guide/src/mir/passes.md

 pub struct CleanupNonCodegenStatements;
 ```

-for which we then implement the `MirPass` trait:
+for which we implement the `MirPass` trait:

 ```rust
 impl<'tcx> MirPass<'tcx> for CleanupNonCodegenStatements {